 Proficiency for each measure must be established.
-There are two targets related to proficiency which are both determined by the faculty:
+There are two targets related to proficiency, which are both determined by the faculty:

-- 1. Individual Proficiency Threshold: The score which determines if an individual student has met the outcome. - 2.
+- 1. Individual Proficiency Threshold: The score, which determines if an individual student has met the outcome. - 2.
 SLO Proficiency Target: The percentage of students expected to meet or exceed the individual proficiency target noted in #1.

 Units are encouraged to use rubrics to document proficiency if they are not already doing so.
 There are numerous approaches to rubrics.
 Some rubrics simply evaluate criteria as met or not met.
 Others outline progressive performance (e.g., emerging, developing, proficient, below, etc.).
-The General Education Committee does not recommend a specific rubric format, although examples of humanities rubrics are located on the General Education and Faculty Development websites.
+The General Education Committee has developed example rubrics that units are encouraged to use to assess diversity requirements.
+Although encouraged, use of these, or other, rubrics is not required.
+Examples of diversity rubrics are located on the General Education and Faculty Development websites.
 When submitting assessment reports, programs should attach any rubrics they use.
 Doing so provides a great deal of clarity related to the alignment of measures to SLOs.